carbon-language/carbon-lang/lldb/docs/status/status.rst

 Linux
 -----

 LLDB is improving on Linux.
-While the debugserver has not been ported (to enable remote debugging) Linux is nearing feature completeness with Darwin to debug x86_64 programs, and is partially working with i386 programs.
-ARM architectures on Linux are untested.
+Linux is nearing feature completeness with Darwin to debug x86_64, i386, ARM, AArch64, IBM POWER (ppc64), IBM Z (s390x), and MIPS64 programs.
 For more details, see the Features by OS section below.

 macOS
 -----